-Note: The door strike function is not available on Clear Touch $^{\text{TM}}$ keypads.
+Note: The door strike function is not available on Clear TouchTM keypads or the Model 7872 Graphic Touchscreen keypad.

 Door Access is used to operate the door strike relay that is built into some keypads.
 Power for the door strike is connected to the keypad relay and can be interrupted by using the Door Access function.